 We have two dogs and I love how they cuddle with us and connect us together.
 Toby is our oldest pup and he is annoyed by his teen-aged sister dog, Willow.
 When they play they are just like siblings and can be pretty silly vying for our attention.

 If you or someone you know is experiencing an emergency or crisis and needs immediate help, call 911 or go to the nearest emergency room.
-Additional crisis resources can be found here.
+Here are some additional crisis resources.